Asan Institute for Policy Studies

 In 2015, it was ranked one of the top 100 think tanks in the world by the Chinese Academy of Social Sciences.
 The Asan Institute was also ranked 5th among foreign policy and security-related research institutions in the Korea Economic Daily's annual survey of "Korea`s Top 100 Think Tanks in 2016.”

-Since 2012, the institute has run the Asan Academy, a special fellowship program to train future leaders of Korea with an understanding of humanities and knowledge across various disciplines.
-The Asan Institute also launched The Asan Forum in 2013, a bimonthly journal for in-depth interpretation of changes across the Asia-Pacific region.

-The Asan Report entitled 'In China's Shadow' was published in September 2016 and contributed to the enhancement of US/China cooperation on North Korea.
+The Asan Report entitled 'In China's Shadow' was published in September 2016.
 The report garnered worldwide media attention, making headlines in the Wall Street Journal and New York Times, along with more than 200 Korean and international media outlets.

+Programs

+Asan Forum

+The Asan Forum is a bimonthly journal launched in 2013 for in-depth interpretation of rapid changes across the Asia-Pacific region.